 As a non-profit organization, CineStory is devoted to nurturing screenwriters in a non-commercial, creative and inspiring environment.
 All of its mentors are professionals currently working in Hollywood and all donate their time to CineStory's mentorship programs.

-THE CINESTORY WRITERS' RETREAT
+THE CINESTORY WRITERS' RETREATS

-For four days, attendees enjoy direct access to working Hollywood professionals.
+Attendees enjoy direct access to working Hollywood professionals.
 They receive career and craft advice from some of the best in the business - a truly unique opportunity.